AvianNetwork/Bootstrap/README.md

 	1. For MacOS: `~/Library/Application Support/Avian/`
 		1. Open Finder and in the program menu select *Go* > *To Folder* and enter the above path.
 	1. For Linux: `~/.avian/`
 1. Remove folders `blocks/` and `chainstate/` and `powcache.dat` file. **DO NOT** delete the *wallet.dat* file as it contains the private keys for your funds.
-Deleting these will result in loss of funds.
+Deleting these will result in a loss of funds.
-1. Inside the downloaded *Avian* folder there are the `blocks/` and `chainstate/` folders and `powcache.dat` file.
-Move these 2 folders and powcache.dat into the Avian wallet's data directory that you just removed folders from.
+1. Inside the downloaded *Avian* folder, there are the `blocks/` and `chainstate/` folders and `powcache.dat` file.
+Move these two folders and powcache.dat into the Avian wallet's data directory that you just removed folders from.
 1. If you do not have the [latest Avian wallet](https://www.avn.network/start-mining), download and install it.
-1. Run the wallet and syncing should begin at the bootstrap's last block.
+1. Run the wallet, and syncing should begin at the bootstrap's last block.

-#### If you have *never* ran the Avian wallet:
+#### If you have *never* run the Avian wallet:

 1. Download the [latest bootstrap files](https://wallet.avn.network/bootstrap/Avian.zip).
 1. Find the downloaded *Avian.zip* file and double-click.
 This will unzip the file and show a folder named *Avian*.